-Before delving into Saigon’s rich street food culture, it is helpful to know what makes Vietnamese street food special.
+Before delving into Saigon’s rich street food culture, it is helpful to know what makes Vietnamese street food cuisine special.
 Why does it beat local restaurant food 90% of the time?
 How was street food culture born?
 Where should you get certain dishes?
 And how can you make your Vietnamese street food experience the best it can be?

-It’s true that Vietnamese street food is an integral part of Vietnamese culture.
+It’s true that Vietnamese street food cuisine is an integral part of Vietnamese culture.
 Out of 10 million+ people living in Saigon, over 1 million of them sell street food for a living.
 Celebrity chef Anthony Bourdain said that he would rather eat at one of Vietnam’s delicious and authentic street food stalls than most 5-star restaurants any day.
-It has even been said that Vietnam’s street food culture is a microcosm of the country’s culture in general.
-For visitors, exploring the street food scene is one of the most popular things to try in Vietnam.
+It has even been said that Vietnam’s street culture is a microcosm of the country’s culture in general.
+For visitors, exploring the scene is one of the most popular things to try in Vietnam.
 For locals, it is a way of life.

 It is common knowledge that street food is cheap and convenient.
 But the fact that it is so popular in cities throughout Vietnam is due to more than just accessibility.
-In fact, street food provides a tastier and ultimately more satisfying dining experience than a restaurant can most of the time.
+In fact, street cuisine provides a tastier and ultimately more satisfying dining experience than a restaurant can most of the time.
 Why is this?

-Firstly, street food tastes better because it is fresher and uses more hearty flavors.
+Firstly, street food cuisine tastes better because it is fresher and uses more hearty flavors.
 It makes excellent use of fats, acids, and crunchy vegetables to achieve its desired flavors and textures.
 More so than restaurants, street food vendors focus on using only fresh ingredients just bought from the local market that very morning.
 Successful stands do not have a choice, in fact, because they have massive turnover and sell everything they stock.
 It is not uncommon for a particularly popular street food location to close up shop a bit early because they run out of ingredients due to demand.